Electromyogram

 Logbook

 [07-MAY-26] We have one hundred hours of EMG recorded from four mice with A3048S2-SS SCTs.
-The recordings were performed at a local contract research organisation (CRO) whose name we are not mentioning at their request.
-All surgeries and housing performed in compliance with local regulations.
+The recordings were performed at a local contract research organisation with whom we are collaborating.
+All surgeries and housing performed in compliance with local regulations at our collaborator's facility.
 All four SCTs are equipped with C-Leads terminated with S-Coils.
 Devices No117 and No121 were implanted first, with 50-mm leads.
 Devices No11 and No12 were implanted several days later, observed by us, and have 35-mm leads.
 Telemetry reception in the CRO laboratory is perfect without a Faraday enclosure.
 We place the cage with four mice on an A3038C Animal Location Tracker (ALT).

 Figure: Mouse Cage and Animal Location Tracker.